ResearchAdvancingFuzzing/raf/docs/RUN.md

 kubectl get <object>
 kubectl describe <object> <object-name>
 ```
-See documentation at https://kubernetes.io/docs/reference/kubectl/overview/ for more information.
+See documentation at https://kubernetes.io/docs/reference/kubectl/overview/ for more information on how to use kubectl.

 #### Exec a Pod
 In order to get a shell to a **running** container (useful for debugging and testing), run the following:
 ```
 kubectl exec -it <pod-name> -- bash
 ```
+#### Notes
+- Right now a lot of the jobs are running an `./infinite` script so they stay up indefinitely and I can get a shell to the container and debug it.
+This can be easily changed in the respective Dockerfile for the image so that it runs the .py script it is supposed to run.